lipingwu/oms-kickstart/README.rst

    - ``pillar``: single-item dictionary describing the git repo to use for pillar data. only one repo may be used. this key is optional.

+* ``pillar``: a dictionary of pillar config to write to the new minion installed, as top.sls and bootstrap.sls. this key is optional, and may even be used in conjunction with the pillar from git repos, eg ``[repos][pillar]``, though do be careful with what files and keys step on what. this must be pure YAML, no jinja/etc as with normal .sls

 * ``minion_config``: should include two subkeys..
    - path: the full path to where the minion config should be written
    - contents: the contents of the minion config, as YAML